-- Overlooking issue overcome by removal of balcony/terrace areas. - Roof extension glazing to be white timber frame windows to match existing. - Window boxes located within the window embrasures. - Roof form more traditional while also ensuring no Daylight/Sunlight impact on neighbouring buildings. - Roof extension reduced in height and now has traditional $70^{\circ}$ mansard slopes to front and rear.
+- Overlooking issue overcome by removal of balcony/terrace areas. - Roof extension glazing to be white timber frame windows to match existing. - Window boxes located within the window embrasures. - Roof form more traditional at the front of the property, with a vertical elevation to the rear, as a continuation of the existing rear elevation below, while also ensuring no Daylight/Sunlight impact on neighbouring buildings. - Roof extension reduced in height and now has a traditional 70° mansard slope to front.